technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 8 - Set up skill-based routing in unified routing.md

     ![Graphical user interface, text, application, email Description automatically generated](./media/media8/image13.png)

+    Note: If the "Trial User" is already created, open it and change the name to "Mark Brown"

-7. Enter the following details on the **New Bookable Resource** page.
+8. Enter the following details on the **New Bookable Resource** page.

     1.  **Name** – !!Mark Brown!!